Our Board of Trustees

 Paul Coffer

-Paul Coffer graduated from Oxford University in 1988 and started his career as a research scientist at the Ludwig Institute for Cancer Research in London.
+After graduating from Oxford University in 1988, Paul became a research scientist at the Ludwig Institute for Cancer Research in London.
 After completing his PhD in 1992 he relocated to the Hubrecht Institute in Utrecht, The Netherlands.
-In 1995 he received tenure and was appointed as Principle Investigator at the University Medical Center Utrecht.
+In 1995 he was appointed as Principal Investigator at the University Medical Centre (UMC), Utrecht.
 He started in the Department of Pulmonology, before moving to the Department of Immunology and becoming a full professor in 2006.

-Since 2011 he has been working at the Center for Molecular Medicine at UMC Utrecht.
-In 2013-2014 he moved to New York, USA, where worked as a visiting scientist at Memorial Sloan-Kettering Cancer Center.
+Since 2011 Paul has worked at the Centre for Molecular Medicine at UMC, while from 2013 to 2014 he was visiting scientist at Memorial Sloan-Kettering Cancer Centre in New York, USA.
 Paul's research is driven by both fundamental and clinical questions in the fields of cancer and immunology.
 He is also motivated by the molecular mechanisms underpinning cellular communication.

-Outside of the lab, Paul sits in the management team at the University, involved in education at both the Masters and PhD program level.
+Outside of the lab, Paul is on the Management Team at UMC, involved in education at both the Masters and PhD program level.
 This includes being chair of the Utrecht University Regenerative Medicine PhD program.

-From 2013-2018 Paul served on the Science Advisory Committee for Worldwide Cancer Research, and has also received funding from the charity.
+Between 2013 and 2018 Paul served on the Science Advisory Committee for Worldwide Cancer Research and his research has received grant funding from the charity.

 Sue Hunter